WorkOne Centers Open

 You need to contact DWD at 1-800-891-6499 to determine why your UI is on hold and find out if there is anything you need to do to get it corrected.
 Personnel at WorkOne Northeast do not have access to your Uplink account.
 In any event, if you haven’t started receiving your UI, you do need to attend the meeting to potentially meet weekly RESEA/UI eligibility requirements.

-What can I expect from the initial phone meeting?
+What can I expect from the initial meeting?

 A RESEA coordinator will verify your identity, go through basic demographic information, discuss your career and training interests, review your ICC resume, provide an overview of WorkOne Northeast services and partner to develop an individual reemployment plan.

-Can I do the meeting in person instead of by phone?
+Can I do the meeting by phone instead of in person?

-Due to the pandemic, we are conducting the meetings by telephone instead of in person.
-If you are unable to attend via phone, please contact the RESEA coordinator listed on your letter and request an in-person meeting.
+Due to the pandemic, we may be able to conduct the meeting by telephone.
+Please contact the RESEA coordinator listed on your letter and request a phone meeting.
 The date and time of the appointment may need to be changed to accommodate this request.

-Will the meeting take an hour, as stated in the email I received?
+Will the meeting take the entire amount of time stated in the letter I received?

 What if I need an interpreter?